navapatn/Amazon-Product-Rating-Classification/README.md

 # Amazon-Product-Rating-Classification
-Python, Word2Vec, MLP, SVM, FNN, RNN, GRU
+Tag: Python, Word2Vec, MLP, SVM, FNN, RNN, GRU

 ## Environment
 I used Python to perform word embedding using if-idf and Word2Vec (trained by google) as an input